 Required and elective courses include global health practice and theory, program planning and evaluation, emerging infectious diseases, advanced epidemiology and biostatistics, research methods, environmental health, and global maternal/child health.
 In addition to didactic classes at both partner institutions, students will be expected to complete an international field practicum involving research, policy work, or cultural training.
 Graduates of the program are competitive for a variety of research, teaching and service positions in academic institutions, governmental and non-governmental organizations, and businesses with global health interests both within and outside of the United States.

 Joint Program with University of California – San Diego

 The PhD in Public Health, Global Health, is offered through the Joint Doctoral Program (JDP).
 This is a collaborative effort between two academic institutions, San Diego State University (SDSU) and the University of California, San Diego (UCSD).
 The doctoral program is research-intensive, where students work closely with faculty members from both SDSU and UCSD in developing research skills necessary to be future leaders in research and teaching of epidemiology.

 The JDP is jointly administered by the School of Public Health (SPH) at SDSU and the Department of Family and Preventive Medicine (FPM) in the School of Medicine, via the Office of Graduate Studies (OGS) at UCSD.
 As a student in this program, you will complete course work and conduct research at both institutions.
 Faculty from each institution will serve on your advisory and dissertation committees, providing you with extensive exposure to experts with varied interests and proficiencies.
-This program is co-directed by Dr. Kimberly Brouwer at UCSD and Dr. Tom Novotny at SDSU, who has a joint appointment with UCSD.
+This program is co-directed by Dr. Kimberly Brouwer at UCSD and Dr. Elizabeth Reed at SDSU, who has a joint appointment with UCSD.

 Admissions and Full Program Information